TheJaredWilcurt/csslop/README.md

 ## License

 This repo intentionally does not have a license.
 AI generated code is a huge legal gray area and will continue to be until actual lawsuits go before judges.
 All licenses require that the person offering the code under that license is the copyright owner, and therefore legally able to license the work however they chose.
 The US copyright office has stated that content generated by AI cannot be copyrighted.
 A final work must be a human creation to be copyrighted.
 There is a lot of nuance around how much creative work a human must contribute to the outcome before it can become worthy of copyright.
-However, regardless of that nuance, in the case of this repo (*and all vibe coded projects*), you cannot license this work, because it cannot be copyrighted.
+However, regardless of that nuance, in the case of this repo (*and all vibe coded projects*), the code cannot be licensed, because it cannot be copyrighted.
 Simply giving a prompt, or series of prompts, and accepting the output without re-writing it in your own words, is absolutely not copyrightable.
 Anyone telling you otherwise is wrong (or purposefully lying to you to sell you something).

 > "Okay, but I just want to know if I'm allowed to use it or fork it?"